 You should be considering two to three contractors for your pool to make sure that you’re finding the right fit and price.
 Depending on the overall scope of your project, an initial appointment with a designer should be able to cover many of these options.

 If you’re still in the decision making phase where you’re considering pool contractors, we’d love to talk to you!
-Our project managers will meet with you virtually or at any of our three showrooms.
+Our designers will meet with you virtually or at any of our four showrooms.
 Visiting one of our showrooms will allow you to see and feel different material options, which should help simplify the decision making process.

 You can schedule an appointment with California Pools & Landscape, or call our Customer Concierge Team at 480-756-7045.